 Dr. Kruse joined the SIU School of Medicine faculty in 1984 and has served the organization in many leadership roles.
-He was Chair of the Department of Family & Community Medicine (16 years), Director of the Quincy Family Medicine Residency Program (12 years), Director of Quincy Family Medicine’s Clinical Operations and Complex Office Laboratory.
-He was Chair of the SIU School of Medicine curriculum committee, the Educational Policy Council (11 years) and served on the Tenure and Promotion Committee (4 years).
+He was chair of the Department of Family & Community Medicine (16 years), director of the Quincy Family Medicine Residency Program (12 years), director of Quincy Family Medicine’s Clinical Operations and Complex Office Laboratory.
+He was chair of the SIU School of Medicine curriculum committee, the Educational Policy Council (11 years) and served on the Tenure and Promotion Committee (4 years).

-Dr. Kruse embraces the rapid changes in technology and communication, in health care delivery, in medical education, and in biomedical research.
+He embraces the rapid changes in technology and communication, in health care delivery, in medical education, and in biomedical research.
 His focus is to fulfill the Triple Aim + 1: medical education and health care that are more effective, efficient, equitable and enjoyable for all.
 Another goal is to improve health for not just for individuals, but for populations, particularly for the 66 counties in Illinois that is the service area of SIU School of Medicine.

 Dr. Kruse is a student of the interactions of biology and society.
 He has pioneered cooperative relationships between osteopathic and allopathic institutions and interprofessional systems of care.
 He has a special interest in cross-cultural and population health to inform effective policies and improve health care systems.

 From 2007-11, he served on the Council on Graduate Medical Education, the leading healthcare workforce policy body that advised Health and Human Services Secretaries Michael Leavitt and Kathleen Sebelius and the health care legislation authorizing committees of Congress.